adonix-org/postrise/README.md

 ##

-After your server has been configured, an instance can be created.
-The data source and connection pool will be created on demand when a connection is requested by the application.
+After your server has been configured, it's time to create a new instance.
+The data source and connection pool will be created on demand when a connection is requested by your application.
 Your new server implements the `AutoCloseable` interface, and all data sources will be closed when the server is closed.
-The instantiation and closure details of **Postrise** servers will depend on your application, but here is one simple example for demonstration:
+The instantiation and closure details of **Postrise** servers will depend on your application, but here is a simple example:

 ```java
 import java.sql.Connection;